 Charles tells two Bible jokes (the Bible mentions baseball In the Big Inning; the time of day that Adam was created was just before Eve).
 Two novels are also mentioned.
 Dr. Baker has finished “A Tale of Two Cities”, lent to him by Grace Snyder.
 Charles is reading “Silas Marner”.

-The central plot of the “Silas Marner” — an old man is drawn out by a little girl — happens to be the theme of many “Little House” episodes:
+The central plot of the “Silas Marner” — an old man is drawn out of an emotional shell by a little girl — happens to be the theme of many “Little House” episodes, though usually with a twist:

-- Laura and Ebenezer Sprague (“Ebenezer Sprague,” season 2)
+- Laura and Ebenezer Sprague, the banker (“Ebenezer Sprague,” season 2)

 - Laura and the old widower (“The Haunted House”, season 2)